ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [48:38] - **Daira**

 Only the ones which are at 2026- something are fully synced zcash nodes.
-I think if you add up all of those you probably get a similar number to the looking at the number of nodes which have magicbean 5.x those look roughy the same order of magnitude.
+I think if you add up all of those you probably get a similar number to the looking at the number of nodes which have magicbean 5.x those look roughly the same order of magnitude.

 [49:26] - **Dodger**